smclacke/minishell/SARAH_TD.md

 YES-> re-write parser to make it make sense, everything up to pipe is sorted

 -> make it so that << >> are actually handled... yayy // lexer right?
+// i dont remember what i was thinking with this to do :)

 -> fix the new quote shit in lexer: (last to do notes before this shit show:)
 		!! amount of tokens need to check attached redirects and quotes